abshirahmed/trmnl-salah-times/src/handlers/installation-success-handler/README.md

 Returns a 200 OK response if the webhook is processed successfully.

-## Production Considerations
+## Implementation Notes

-In a production environment, you would:
+This handler includes:

-1. Implement more robust error handling for database operations
+1. Authorization verification
-2. Add retry logic for failed database operations
+2. Input validation using Zod schema
-3. Implement webhook verification to ensure the request is from TRMNL
+3. Error handling for database operations
-4. Add monitoring and alerting for installation failures
+4. Logging for tracking installation success